 US marshal killed, at least 2 officers injured in shooting, mayor says

-A U.S. marshal was killed and at least two other officials were wounded Thursday morning in Harrisburg, Penn. when gunfire erupted during the service of a warrant, the mayor said.
+A U.S. marshal was killed and at least two other officials were wounded Thursday morning in Harrisburg, Pennsylvania, when gunfire erupted during the service of a warrant, the mayor said.

 Mayor Eric Papenfuse said three officers were shot, including a Harrisburg cop.
-He did not specify if the U.S. Marshal who was killed was included in the count.
-The U.S. marshal died at the hospital, PennLive.com reported.
+He did not specify if the marshal who was killed was included in the count.
+The marshal died at the hospital, PennLive.com reported.

 “Harrisburg mourns the loss this morning of a U.S. marshal who died protecting our residents," Papenfuse said in a statement.
 "While serving a warrant as part of the U.S. marshal’s task force, three officers were shot, including a Harrisburg police officer, who was wounded."